jdowner/gist/README.rst

   $ git create "divide et impera" foo.txt bar.txt

-but often it is useful to take create a gist from data that may be on the clipboard,::
+but often it is useful to create a gist from data that may be on the clipboard,::

   $ xclip -o | gist create "ipsa scientia potestas est"